peter1998/vending-maschine/README.md

 3. Install the project dependencies with npm: `npm install`.
 4. Start the application: `npm start`.
 5. Open http://localhost:3000 to view it in the browser.

+## Running with Docker

+Before you begin, make sure you have Docker installed on your system.
+If it's not currently installed, you can get it from the official Docker website.

+To build and run the Vending Machine application with Docker, follow these steps:

+1. Navigate to the root directory of the project in your terminal.
+2. Build the Docker image: `docker build -t vending-machine-app .`
+3. Once the image is built, run the Docker container: `docker run -p 3000:3000 vending-machine-app`.
+4. Open your browser and go to http://localhost:3000 to view the application.

 ## Coin Denominations